-DTC may discontinue providing its services as securities depository with respect to the 2023 Series D Bonds at any time by giving reasonable notice to the Corporation or the Trustee.
-Under such circumstances, in the event that a successor securities depository is not obtained, 2023 Series D Bond certificates are required to be printed and delivered.
+DTC may discontinue providing its services as securities depository with respect to a Series of the 2023 Bonds at any time by giving reasonable notice to the Corporation or the Trustee.
+Under such circumstances, in the event that a successor securities depository is not obtained, 2023 Bond certificates of such Series are required to be printed and delivered.
 The Corporation may decide to discontinue use of the system of book-entry transfers through DTC (or a successor securities depository).
-In that event, the applicable 2023 Series D Bond certificates will be printed and delivered to DTC.
+In that event, the applicable 2023 Bond certificates will be printed and delivered to DTC.

-The information herein concerning DTC and DTC's book-entry system has been obtained from sources that the Corporation and the Underwriters believe to be reliable, but neither the Corporation nor the Underwriters take any responsibility for the accuracy thereof.
+The information herein concerning DTC and DTC's book-entry system has been obtained from sources that the Corporation, the Underwriters and the Remarketing Agents believe to be reliable, but none of the Corporation, the Underwriters or the Remarketing Agents take any responsibility for the accuracy thereof.

-Each person for whom a Participant acquires an interest in the 2023 Series D Bonds, as nominee, may desire to make arrangements with such Participant to receive a credit balance in the records of such Participant, and may desire to make arrangements with such Participant to have all notices of redemption or other communications to DTC, which may affect such persons, to be forwarded in writing by such Participant and to have notification made of all interest payments.
-NONE OF THE CORPORATION, THE UNDERWRITERS OR THE TRUSTEE WILL HAVE ANY RESPONSIBILITY OR OBLIGATION TO SUCH PARTICIPANTS OR THE PERSONS FOR WHOM THEY ACT AS NOMINEES WITH RESPECT TO THE 2023 SERIES D BONDS.
+Each person for whom a Participant acquires an interest in the 2023 Bonds of a Series, as nominee, may desire to make arrangements with such Participant to receive a credit balance in the records of such Participant, and may desire to make arrangements with such Participant to have all notices of redemption or other communications to DTC, which may affect such persons, to be forwarded in writing by such Participant and to have notification made of all interest payments.
+NONE OF THE CORPORATION, THE UNDERWRITERS, THE REMARKETING AGENTS OR THE TRUSTEE WILL HAVE ANY RESPONSIBILITY OR OBLIGATION TO SUCH PARTICIPANTS OR THE PERSONS FOR WHOM THEY ACT AS NOMINEES WITH RESPECT TO THE 2023 BONDS OF SUCH SERIES.

-So long as Cede & Co. is the registered owner of the 2023 Series D Bonds, as nominee for DTC, references herein to Bondholders or registered owners of the 2023 Series D Bonds (other than under the heading "TAX MATTERS" herein) shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners of the 2023 Series D Bonds.
+So long as Cede & Co. is the registered owner of the 2023 Bonds of a Series, as nominee for DTC, references herein to Bondholders or registered owners of the 2023 Bonds of such Series (other than under the heading "TAX MATTERS" herein) shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners of the 2023 Bonds of such Series.